sherifadel90/AppDynamicsPlatformInstallation/README.md

 2. Copy the .sh file to your Host either using SCP on if your Desktop is MAC/Linux or using WINSCP if your Desktop is Windows

-3. Make the installer script executable:s
+3. Make the installer script executable:
 	<pre><code>
  	chmod a+x platform-setup-x64-linux-4.5.x.x.sh
  	</code></pre>

-2. Install the Platform Admin software:
+4. Install the Platform Admin software:
 	<pre><code>
  	./platform-setup-x64-linux-4.5.x.x.sh
  	</code></pre>
     with inputing the below
     	<pre><code>
  	Use /opt/appd/platform as the install destination
     	Use AppD123 as the database root password
     	Accept the default database port, 3377
     	Use AppD123 as the Enterprise Console Database Password Do not enable HTTPS connections
     	Enter the public DNS name of the lab EC2 instance Accept the default Enterprise console port, 9191 Accept the default Enterprise Console Root User name, admin Set the Enterprise Console Root User Password to AppD123 Confirm AppD123 as the Platform Admin Root User Password
  	</code></pre>
     After a few minutes, you should see output similar to that shown below...
     	<pre><code>
     	Setup has finished installing AppDynamics Enterprise Console on your computer.
 	To install and manage your AppDynamics Platform, use the Enterprise Console CLI from /opt/appd/platform/platform-admin/bin directory.
 	Finishing installation …
     	</code></pre>

-1.4 -	To confirm the Enterprise Console is functioning properly, verify you can connect to its URL in a web browser and authenticate using the information specified in steps 1.3.g - 1.3.i

-http://[your-ip-address]:[Enterprise Console Port]
+5. To confirm the Enterprise Console is functioning properly, verify you can connect to its URL in a web browser and authenticate using the information specified in steps 1.3.g - 1.3.i http://[your-ip-address]:[Enterprise Console Port]